-On December 5, 2012, Gray Network Services paid $370 registration and licensing fees for the business.
+On December 5, 2021, Gray Electronic Repair Services paid $370 registration and licensing fees for the business.

 The correct entry is:

 Suppose the bookkeeper, for whatever reason, debited Transportation Expense instead of Taxes and Licenses.